 We reserve the right to edit your description and to remove your posting if these rules are not followed.
 We appreciate your cooperation and understanding.

-Additionally, the Career Center reserves the right to refuse access to its services and programs to employers if:
+Additionally, Post-Graduate Planning and Experiential Education reserves the right to refuse access to its services and programs to employers if:

 - the employer requires at the time of application a candidate's personal information, such as bank account information and social security numbers (other than in connection with voluntary background checks);